lfeutre/tasker/README.md

 ## Build [&#x219F;](#table-of-contents)

-Note that, due to the use of the safer `timer:apply_repeatedly`, this tool requires Erlang 26 or later.
+Note that, due to the use of the safer `timer:apply_repeatedly`, this project requires Erlang 26 or later.

 ```shell
 $ rebar3 lfe compile